Current Graduate Student Information

 - PHIL 41320 Topics in Continental Philosophy (Danielle Petherbridge), Tuesdays 2-4

 How do we understand encounters between self and other?
 What is the relation between subjectivity and intersubjective life?
-This module examines different philosophical perspectives for analysing encounters between self and other and investigates alternative theories of recognition and intersubjectivity in the tradition of continental philosophy.
-Themes covered will include the subject, intersubjectivity, recognition, difference, power, domination and self-other relations.
+This module examines different philosophical perspectives for analyzing encounters between self and other, and investigates alternative theories of recognition and intersubjectivity in the tradition of continental philosophy.
+Themes covered will include the subject, intersubjectivity, recognition, difference, power, domination, and self/other relations.

-In order to address these central questions, we generally begin by tracing major theories of intersubjectivity and recognition in the German philosophical tradition, such as those developed by Fichte and Hegel.
-We contrast these to phenomenological accounts such as those offered by Husserl and the existential-phenomenological approaches of Merleau-Ponty and Sartre.
-We also consider the accounts of intersubjectivity and recognition offered by contemporary philosophers such as Axel Honneth and Michel Foucault, as well as postcolonial and feminist philosophers.
-We therefore consider not only interpersonal or face-to-face encounters but the way in which intersubjectivity and recognition are understood as the basis for subject-formation.
-We also examine the way in which patterns of interaction form a background of norms and meanings that constitute the lifeworld, as well as those philosophies that posit recognition as an anthropological category that accounts for underlying forms of human relationality and sociality.
+In order to address these questions, we generally begin by tracing major theories of intersubjectivity and recognition in the German philosophical tradition, such as those developed by Fichte and Hegel.
+We contrast these to phenomenological accounts such as those offered by Husserl, or the existential-phenomenological accounts of Merleau-Ponty and Sartre.
+We also consider accounts of recognition and relationality offered by contemporary philosophers such as Honneth and Foucault, as well as postcolonial and feminist philosophers.
+We therefore consider not only face-to-face encounters but the way in which intersubjective relations are constitutive of subjects.
+We also examine the way in which patterns of interaction form a background of norms and meanings that constitute the lifeworld, as well as the ways in which recognition is employed as a means to understand forms of human relationality and sociality.

 - PHIL 41230 Phenomenology: Selected Readings (Dermot Moran), Wednesdays 11-1